-To extract information from the acquired image, such as shapes or colors, the camera calibration procedure is very important.
-If the parameters of the camera are wrongly calibrated, the image details are lost and it may become almost impossible to recognize anything based on shape or color (see for example Fig. 1).
-Our experience, as well as the experience of all the researchers that work in the field of computer vision, show that the digital cameras fail regarding the quality of the images acquired under certain situations, even considering the most recent cameras (an example can be found in [1].
-The algorithms developed for calibration of digital cameras assume some standard scenes under some type of light, which fails in certain environments.
+almost impossible to recognize anything based on shape or color (see for example Fig. 1).

+Our experience, as well as the experience of all the researchers that work in the field of computer vision, show that digital cameras working in automode fail regarding the quality of the images acquired under certain situations, even considering the most recent cameras.
+Algorithms developed for calibration of digital cameras assume some standard scenes under some type of light, which fails in certain environments.
 We did not find scientific references for these algorithms.